Alex-CodeLab/NodeMonitor/README.md

 [WIP]
 Work in progress.

-(basic functionality/framework works, but needs modules and a frontend)
+(basic functionality/framework works, but needs modules and better frontend)

 ------------------------